7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 Burpsuite was irrating me, also reddish I need to keep the connection open as it is in the cache of redis.
 ![](burpisirratingme.png)

 Ippsec and 0xDF initally check the networking in prioritising pre reverse shell.
 Ping will not return back.
-This is were I am completely unknown territory as to pivoting through. [[Hololive-Writeup]] has some of this, but through C2s so multiple manual approaches is now an additional requirement for my beyond rooting of this box.
+This is were I am completely unknown territory as to pivoting through. [[Hololive-Helped-Thorough]] has some of this, but through C2s so multiple manual approaches is now an additional requirement for my beyond rooting of this box.

 Also to make matter worse/better (in that I do not have to cleanup afterward) the Server also cleans up so we have continuously create the web shell.
 Also burpsuites URL encoding is a kicker where I need both to work for some time..
 Also learnt how to add the video into markdown.